WestpacCXTeam/Starter-Pack/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Setup
+# Setting up

 ### MAC
-2. Download [NodeJS](http://nodejs.org/) and install on your computer.
+1. Download [NodeJS](http://nodejs.org/) and install on your computer.
-2. Run `sudo npm install npm -g` to update to the newest NPM version.
+1. Run `npm install npm -g` to update to the newest NPM version.
-2. Run `sudo npm install -g grunt-cli` to install grunt globally (You might need to install the xCode command line tools)
+1. Run `npm install -g grunt-cli` to install grunt globally (You might need to install the xCode command line tools)

 ### PC
-2. Download [NodeJS](http://nodejs.org/) and install on your computer.
+1. Download [NodeJS](http://nodejs.org/) and install on your computer.
-2. Run `npm install npm -g` to update to the newest NPM version.
+1. Run `npm install npm -g` to update to the newest NPM version.
-2. Run `npm install -g grunt-cli` to install grunt globally
+1. Run `npm install -g grunt-cli` to install grunt globally

-After that, download, unzip, `cd` into the folder and install all dependencies:
+### Both

-4. [Download this repo](https://github.com/WestpacCXTeam/Starter-Pack/archive/master.zip) and unpack it into a folder of your choice.
+1. [Download this repo](https://github.com/WestpacCXTeam/Starter-Pack/archive/master.zip) and unpack it into a folder of your choice.
-4. CD into the folder `cd c:/Users/MYNAME/Sites/MYPROJECT`
+1. `cd` into the folder e.g. `cd c:/Users/MYNAME/Sites/MYPROJECT` within your shell enviroment.
-4. Run `npm install` to install all dependencies.
+1. Run `npm install` to install all dependencies.
+This may take some time.

 # Start with templates